-Craig Schauer is a litigator who counsels and advocates for his clients.
+Craig Schauer is a litigator who counsels and advocates for clients.
 He has been fortunate to counsel clients through a wide variety of disputes and legal problems, ranging from business disagreements to constitutional lawsuits.
-He regularly advocates for his clients in state courts, federal courts, appellate courts, arbitration proceedings, and regulatory hearings.
+He regularly advocates for clients in state courts, federal courts, appellate courts, arbitration proceedings, and regulatory hearings.

 Craig has represented businesses of all sizes—from small partnerships to Fortune 100 corporations—in state and federal courts, arbitration proceedings, and various regulatory agencies with disputes regarding contractual relationships, constitutional rights, class actions, unfair competition claims, government regulations, defamation, and other commercial issues.
 He has worked with clients in a variety of sectors, including healthcare, construction, professional sports, nonprofit, franchises, energy, financial services, public utilities, and local and state government.

 "I believe in resolving disputes amicably, but do not hesitate to throw hard — but fair —punches to protect my clients."

 Craig’s advocacy includes representing businesses in the water, power, and renewable energy industries.
 He advises both energy producers and energy consumers on relevant state and federal regulations.
 He frequently appears before the North Carolina Utilities Commission, including representing clients in rate proceedings, utility transactions, and other matters requiring regulatory approval.